fristedt/visgra/notes.md

 Special case of a uniform grid: dx = dy = dz
 Consists of squares (2D), cubes (3D)

+## Interpolation

+Difference between an interpolating spline and a Bezier spline: spline through all 4 control points, Bezier only uses the point 2 and 3 as direction vectors for the tangents at the end points of the spline.

 ## Linear interpolation

 f(x) = ((x1 - x) / (x1 - x0)) f(x0) + ((x - x0) / (x1 - x0)) f(x1)